zulip/zulip/docs/overview/architecture-overview.md

-Zulip is a real-time team chat application meant to provide a great experience for a wide range of organizations, from companies to volunteer projects groups of friends, ranging in size from a small team to 10,000s of users.
+Zulip is a real-time team chat application meant to provide a great experience for a wide range of organizations, from companies to volunteer projects to groups of friends, ranging in size from a small team to 10,000s of users.
 It has [hundreds of features](https://zulipchat.com/features) both larger and small, and supports dedicated apps for iOS, Android, Linux, Windows, and macOS,